 Cons: Snow safety pocket is small, not as easy as other models to pack tightly.

-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

 The RAS: Removable Airbag System

-Mammut uses high quality foam and an awesome articulation in the shoulder straps and waist belt, giving one of the better fits in our review.
+The Ride Removable Airbag 3.0 runs on the short side relative to the other airbag packs we tested.
+Mammut uses high-quality foam and an awesome articulation in the shoulder straps and waist belt, giving one of the better fits in our review.
 We also like the frame in this pack; it transferred the load to the waist belt fantastically well.
-Other top scorers in the comfort category are the Arc'teryx Voltair 30, Black Diamond Halo 28, and Black Diamond Saga 40 - all of these contenders scored a perfect 10 out of 10 in this category.
+The Arc'teryx Voltair 30, Black Diamond Halo 28, and Black Diamond Saga 40 are all a perfect 10 out of 10 in this category.

 Some small downsides to the Mammut Ride Removable Airbag are that it has no waist belt pockets and the airbag system eats into the pack volume.
 This pack felt a little more spacious than the Black Diamond Pilot 11, but not nearly as big as the BD Saga 40 or the Backcountry Access Float 32.
 Top scorers in this category include the Arc'teryx Voltair 30 (10/10), the Backcountry Access Float 32, and the Backcountry Access Float 42.

-The Ride Removable 3.0 is among the best packs to carry a tradional snowboard, being just a little bit better than the Arc'teryx Voltair 30.
+The Ride Removable 3.0 is among the best packs to carry a traditional snowboard, being just a little bit better than the Arc'teryx Voltair 30.
 For skiers who like A-framing their skis, the Mammut Ride Removable Airbag excels at this and is one of the few packs smaller than 40L to offer this feature (thought the Mammut Pro Protection also offers capability).
 While there is some debate as to whether carrying them in this style possibly affects airbag deployment, the Ride Removable Airbag gives you the option for those lower angle approaches or rocky booters.
 The Ride Removable was average at carrying skis diagonally, with a simple yet effective strap system that did an exceptional job of keeping the skis snug, keeping them from slipping down after long booters.
 Attaching skis was quick and easy.

 At around 6 and a half pounds, the Ride Removable Airbag is easily on the lighter side of airbag packs on the market.
 It is around half a pound lighter than either the Black Diamond Halo 28 JetForce (7 lbs 7oz), Arc'teryx Voltair (7 lbs 9 oz), or the Black Diamond Saga 40 JetForce (7 lbs 10 oz) and still around a half pound lighter than the Backcountry Access Float 32.
-If you want an airbag as light as they come make sure to check out the Mammut Light Removable which at 5 lbs 6 oz is still a pound and a lighter, though it has less features.
+If you want an airbag as light as they come make sure to check out the Mammut Light Removable 3.0 which at 5 lbs 6 oz is still a pound and a lighter, though it has fewer features.

 The Bottom Line

-While the Mammut Ride Removable 3.0 wasn't an award winner our entire review staff still think its an exceptionally solid pack especially for the price.
+While the Mammut Ride Removable 3.0 wasn't an award winner our entire review staff still think its an exceptionally solid pack, especially for the price.
 While it doesn't have any particularly unique features, it does have all the features more people want in an airbag/touring pack all for 8-16 ounces less than many other models.
 We think it's one of the more comfortable airbag packs and we love that Mammut offers so many different models that are airbag "Ready" for around $250 that allows folks who want a quiver of packs to do so without breaking the bank.

 — Ian Nicholson